Unified Acrobat for enterprise users

 “bDontShowMsgWhenViewingDoc”=dword:00000000

-How to stop automatic upgrade of Acrobat Reader 32-bit to Acrobat Reader 64-bit
+How to stop the automatic upgrade of Acrobat Reader 32-bit to Acrobat Reader 64-bit?

 If you have deployed the 32-bit version of Acrobat Reader, use the following procedure to stop the Acrobat Reader 32-bit application from automatically upgrading to the 64-bit version.
 Create the following registry key before the first launch of the application: